-Andrew P. Mandell – Mr. Diabetes®, is the Executive Director of Defeat Diabetes Foundation, a senior citizen, an insulin dependent type 2 diabetic and was the sole walker for The Mr. Diabetes® Wake Up and Walk® Tour, a 10,000+ mile walk of the U.S. perimeter to raise awareness about diabetes.
+Andrew P. Mandell, Mr. Diabetes®, is the Executive Director of Defeat Diabetes Foundation.
+He’s a senior citizen, an insulin dependent type 2 diabetic and was the sole walker for The Mr. Diabetes® Wake Up and Walk® Tour, a 10,000+ mile walk of the U.S. perimeter to raise awareness about diabetes.

 “Even though I was physically active and watched my eating habits, I was the perfect profile for type 2 diabetes because of risk factors and didn’t even know it” claimed Mandell.
 The progression of his disease was a textbook case.
 Had Andy known at the onset of his illness what he knows today about diabetes, his outcome would have been very different.
 He certainly would have avoided some of the complications that have arisen for him as a result of his disease.

 Andy was diagnosed in 1985 at the age of 40.
 His treatment began with diet control and progressed to oral medication.
 In 1996 Andy’s own diabetes went out of control.
 While training for a cross-state series of eight marathons (one per day for eight days) in Florida, he began to lose weight.
 At first he attributed the weight loss to his increased training schedule and wasn’t too concerned.
 But then it continued and became uncontrolled, ultimately losing 75 – 80 pounds.
 He grew weaker, became sicker, and finally ended up in bed for two years in excruciating pain and near death.